AarnoldGad/holycube-s6-mod/README.md

 ## Changelogs

+### v0.0.3+1.21 - 13 June 2024 : Updated for **Minecraft 1.21** (doih)

+- Update to Java 22, Kotlin 2.0.0 and Gradle 8.8
+- Rename data.holycube6.recipes to data.holycube6.recipe, otherwise custom recipes are not found
+- Update to Minecraft 1.21 (doih)

 ### v0.0.3+1.20.6 - 6 June 2024 : Minor update

 - Add creative mode bypass to change light level of `minecraft:light` on right click